France's electric car push presents power grid challenge

 "The issue is not the total number of vehicles, it's how they will spread - and we think they will spread in clusters," said Laurent Schmitt, Smart Grid Vice-President at French engineering company Alstom.

-"You can have only 1,000 cars, (but) if 500 of these are connected to the same building, you'll have a problem with this building and the neighborhood around it," he said.
+"You can have only 1,000 cars, (but) if 500 of these are connected to the same building, you'll have a problem with this building and the neighbourhood around it," he said.

 SMART CHARGERS